By Lambert Strether of Corrente

 Employment Situation, October 2015: “Bring on that rate hike!
 Nonfarm payrolls surged 271,000 in October vs expectations for 190,000 and against Econoday’s top-end forecast for 240,000.
 Revisions in prior months are not a factor.
 Among the superlatives, the 271,000 rise for nonfarm payrolls is the strongest since December last year.
 The 5.0 percent unemployment rate is the lowest since April 2008” [Econoday].
-“Other readings include no change for average weekly hours at 34.5, , but a 1 tenth rise in the employment-to-population ratio to 59.3 percent.”
+“Other readings include no change for average weekly hours at 34.5, no change in the labor force participation rate at 62.4 percent, but a 1 tenth rise in the employment-to-population ratio to 59.3 percent.”
 Here, after popping the champers, we pause to congratulate Obama for making a permanently shrunken American workforce a reality.
 And nevertheless: “The BLS job situation headlines from the establishment survey was very good.
 The unadjusted data shows growth is at the highest levels this century” [Econintersect].

 Rail: ” Rail Week Ending 31 October 2015: Monthly Data Now Contracting 4.3% Year-over-Year” [Econintersect].

 The Fed: “The broad-based improvement checks all the boxes that the Fed will need to feel comfortable raising rates in December.
 We now see this as the most likely outcome and are formally shifting our forecast to expect the first rate hike at the next FOMC meeting” [TD Securities, Across the Curve].